 Γεια σας (Yassas) and welcome!

-We are Mirella and Panos, a couple in their late 30’s from Athens, Greece.
+We are Mirella and Panos, a couple from Athens, Greece.
 We recently moved to Amarynthos a small village in Evia island where we enjoy a more relaxed and stress free way of life.
 We have always enjoyed cooking and trying new recipes, new spices and new ingredients.
 Our friends would very often tell us "you guys are in the wrong job!", as our professions are -unfortunately- not cooking-related (well, for the time-being!).

 A bit of history